CvH/website/_posts/2023/2023-01-20-libreelec-matrix-11-0-beta1.md

 Due the many breaking changes at Kodi and LibreELEC, it is strongly recommended to create a backup BEFORE you upgrade.
 Otherwise, rolling back is basically impossible.
 Kodi does not support in-place downgrades, and if it ever worked for you in the past it was simple luck, not design.
 Python3 guarantees problems this time.

-So unless you are already running an image with Kodi 19 inside, a clean install is preferred.
+So unless you are already running an image with Kodi 19, a clean install is preferred.
 We apologize for the inconvenience, but we expect a much higher than normal support effort with in-place upgrades so it’s sensible advice.

 ## SUPPORT